GnahcihsUil/Just-In-Time-Python/README.md

 ### Environment

 We only test it on Windows WSL.
-Hopefully, it should work on any X86_64 architechture.
-Unfortunately, it does not work on ARM64 architechture (M1 Mac).
+Hopefully, it should work on any X86_64 architecture.
+Unfortunately, it does not work on ARM64 architecture (M1 Mac).

 our test environment:
 ```